zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 }
 ```

-1. This is our test data that we will compare to the actual values returned from the object
+1. This is our test data that we will compare to the actual values returned from the object.
 2. We create a new Sneaker object for testing.
 Then we invoke *setName()* passing in the test data.
-3. Retrieve the objects 'name' value with ```getName()``` and compare with the value that is expected
+3. Retrieve the objects 'name' value with ```getName()``` and compare with the value that is expected.

 The IDE may be upset because ```setName()``` and ```getName()``` don't exist.
 Thats ok, we will fix this next.